MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfcbasetabctrl-class.md

 ### <a name="return-value"></a>Valore restituito

-Indice a base zero della scheda evidenziata.
+Indice in base zero della scheda evidenziata.

 ##  <a name="getimagelist"></a>  CMFCBaseTabCtrl::GetImageList